sjtrimble/angular/aio/content/tutorial/getting-started.md

 }
 ```

-Inputs define what data can be passed INTO your component.
+Inputs define what data can be passed into your component.
 This data is updated through `bindings`, defined in a parent component's template.
 Whenever a parent component's property binding is updated, the property you mark with `@Input()` will also be updated as a part of Angular's change detection.
 In the example above, the `name` property is updated when the parent component updates the `name` through a binding.

 #### External communication with an Output